e snippet -->

 Heather’s platform during her reign as Miss America was “Anything Is Possible.”
 She developed the “STAR” program to teach children five steps for success: be positive, believe in yourself, face your obstacles, work hard and build a support network.
 Heather attributes much of her success to her mother, Daphne Gray, who initially taught her to speak—and who became famous for showing her that the word American ends with the letters “I CAN.”
 Heather showed everyone the meaning of those words and won hearts around the country with a breathtaking ballet performance in the 1995 Miss America Pageant.
 Heather has since married and become the owner of a cosmetics company.
 In 2003, she received a cochlear implant.

-Nearly three decades after her reign as Miss America, she is still a popular speaker worldwide.
+Three decades after her reign as Miss America, she is still a popular speaker.